bungeemonkee/TemplateVault/README.md

 file, pulls the needed values out of Vault, then writes the result to a new file.

-## Running Template Vault
+## Using Template Vault

+### Installation

+Before being used Template Vault must be installed.
+It is published as a DotNet tool and can easily be installed via nuget like so:

+`$ dotnet tool install --global TemplateVault`

+This installation only needs to be done once.

+### Running

 Run using the input template file as the first
 argument:

-`$ VaultTemplate.exe appsettings.local.json.tmpl --auth okta`
+`$ VaultTemplate appsettings.local.json.tmpl --auth okta`

 The template file should end in the extension
 `.tmpl` or `.tpl`